IvelinP30/TechBuy/src/frontend/README.md

 - You can switch languages between Bulgarian and English via the language selector.
 - Dark mode can be toggled through the theme switcher in the UI.

-## Scripts

-Here are the available npm scripts for development and testing:

-- npm start: Runs the application in development mode using ng serve.
-- npm run build: Builds the Angular application for production.
-- npm run watch: Watches for changes and builds the application in development mode.
-- npm test: Runs unit tests using Karma and Jasmine.

 ## Acknowledgments

 - Angular: For providing the framework.